High-density hard-core model on $\mathbb{Z}^2$ and norm equations in ring $\mathbb{Z} [{\sqrt[6]{-1}}]$: The hard-core model on . Gibbs measures

-In connection with these results, we would like to mention the critical value $u^0_{\rm{cr}}=u^0_{\rm{cr}}(D)$ bordering (nominally) the low-fugacity regime, with $u^0<u^0_{\rm{cr}}<u_*$.
-The value $u^0_{\rm{cr}}$ for $\bbZ^2$ is not known exactly even for $D=\sqrt{2}$; the best available bounds for $D^2=2$ are $2.538 < u^0_{\rm{cr}} < 5.3506$, to the best of our knowledge.
-Cf. \cite{BCGRT} for the upper bound and \cite{SSSY} for the lower bound.
-On the other hand, it is certain that there exists another critical value, $u^1_{\rm{cr}}$, with $u^0_{\rm{cr}}\leq u^1_{\rm{cr}}$, bordering the high-fugacity regime.
-An intriguing question is whether $u^0_{\rm{cr}}<u^1_{\rm{cr}}$.
-In this case the range of fugacity $u^0_{\rm{cr}}<u<u^1_{\rm{cr}}$ may correspond to an `amorphous'/`liquid' regime in the HC model.
-The interested reader is referred to the review \cite{PaZ} discussing a number of physically-motivated approaches and containing an extensive physical bibliography prior to 2009.
-The HC model figures prominently in the more recent physical work \cite{CKPUZ}; see also the references therein.

-We would like to mention that the best (as of now) asymptotic bound for value $u^0_{\rm{cr}}$ for the HC model on $\bbZ^d$ (with $D=\sqrt 2$) is given in \cite{PeS}; see also the biblio therein.

-The current paper consists of 10 Sections and a Supplement.
-In Section 2 we provide preliminary definitions and facts and state our main results: see Theorem S, Theorems 1 - 3 and Lemma I. Section 3 derives the proof of these assertions from existing results and methods.
+The current paper consists of 8 Sections.
+In Section 2 we state our main results: see Theorem S, Theorems 1 - 3 and Lemma I. Section 3 derives the proof of these assertions from existing results and methods.
 In particular, Section 3.3 contains the definition of a contour and the Peierls bound (see Lemma II).
 In Section 4 we provide some additional statements; cf. Theorem 4.
 We also discuss the issue of dominance in Section 4.2.
-Sections 5, 6 establish connections with the algebraic number theory, namely, with {\it norm equations} in the ring $\bbZ\left[{\sqrt[6]{-1}}\right]$.
+Sections 5, 6 establish connections with algebraic number theory, namely, with {\it norm equations} in the ring $\bbZ\left[{\sqrt[6]{-1}}\right]$.
 More precisely, uniqueness and non-uniqueness in problem (2.1) is related to cosets in $\bbZ\left[{\sqrt[6]{-1}}\right]$ by the group of units.
 In particular, in Section 5.2 we prove an important property of (eventual) minimality along a coset.
 Next, in Section 6 we discuss simplest examples of infinite sequences of values $D$ of Classes A and B, respectively.
-Section 9 comments on listings of Java programs related to the material of Section 3.
-(The listings are provided in Supplement.)
 The proof of Theorem 3 (in a more detailed form - Theorems 5-10) is carried out in Section 7.
 Section 8 contains the proof of Theorem S claiming that all instances of sliding are identified in Table 2; see Section 2.2.
-Section 9 also comments on a listing of a Java program used in the proof of Theorem S. (All listings are given in the corresponding Supplement.)